-The job of learning and being a kid is getting more, more difficult everyday; the job of being a teacher has never been more stressful.
+The job of learning and being a kid is getting more and more difficult everyday; the job of being a teacher has never been more stressful.
 We pass those stresses over to kids and we wonder why we have problematic, sick rebellious children.
 Maybe sitting, daydreaming, watching the clouds roll by is all they need.
 There is something to be said for being bored.
-The brain really does need a time to just sit, like water seeping through sand - the brain needs time for information to filter through the billions of ill-connected messages, time for it to keep what it needs and throw away what it deems unnecessary in the whole scheme of things.
+The brain really does need time to just sit.
+Like water seeping through sand - the brain needs time for information to filter through the billions of ill-connected messages.
+It needs time to sort out what to keep and what to throw away - yes, what it deems unnecessary in the whole scheme of things.

-Unfortunately, we still school our children, just like the child down at the end of the block.
-They all go to the same educatonal factories, to churn out factoids of 'stuff'.
+Unfortunately, we still school our children just like all the other children at the end of the block.
+They all go to the same educational factories to churn out factoids of 'stuff'.